PatrickMcGrath29/thegoodland/content/quotes/vu_wnjtcs.md

   creature, and finds its joy in the sufficiency of an Almighty Saviour, that makes the soul strong and glad.
-It gives itself up to be led by the Holy Spirit into an ever deeper appreciation of that wonderful Saviour whom God hath given us--the Infinite Immanuel.
+It gives itself up to be led by the Holy Spirit into an ever deeper appreciation of that wonderful Saviour whom God hath given us—the Infinite Immanuel.
 referenceId: UUreff0UOd
 categories:
   - Faith